 Every generation is faced with new problems.
 The good news is, that with every generation there also come solutions.
-My friend, Jackson who owns and operates the most successful wedding catering Raleigh, NC has to offer, donates a variety of supplies to a local homeless shelter.
+My friend, Jackson who owns and operates a successful wedding catering company, donates a variety of supplies to a local homeless shelter.

 He keeps the pantry at the shelter very well stocked.
 He is determined to only supply organic, non-GMO, fair trade food.
 I really applaud Jackson for putting out the extra cash, it’s about two-thirds higher in costs, but he tells me he sees it as supporting two causes at once.

 He’s the kind of guy we all aim to be and his grassroots efforts come with the best of intentions.
 As a volunteer myself, I especially appreciate seeing the baby food section of a community pantry stocked with the healthiest of foods, unfortunately that is seldom the case.

 So many of the supplies given to food pantries are donated by large grocery stores when they have a surplus.
 It’s a great act of kindness and probably a huge tax write-off, and more people are fed.
 Sounds like a good plan for what we presently have to work with, except I can’t help but wonder; is the quality of food hurting the recipients more than it is helping?
 You ask, how can keeping them alive be any better? – I say whenever possible opt to feed them wholesome foods to keep people alive healthier.

 Since many Americans have to watch their food spending allowance they buy what they can afford.
 In a perfect world, we could all consider health over cost, but is that realistic today?
 The cheaper the food the more likely it is made up of cheap ingredients and fillers, dyes, chemical preservatives, but it fits in the food budget.